-A The ortho-image file is added in 3DR Temporary folder (General settings).
+- The ortho-image file is added in 3DR Temporary folder (General settings). - The same workflow is possible with BricsCAD.

 12.3 Virtual visits

 In the software, you can create and export a video of a virtual visit in the 3D scene.
 You can either import, edit or draw a polyline representing the path of the camera for the video, or define several camera positions between which the camera's path will be interpolated.